Vivian-Lopez/Promptopia/README.md

 - Search by tag
 - Search by username

-Implment Click on tag:
+Implement Click on tag:
 - Should fill tag name in search and display posts with that tag

-Implment view other profiles
+Implement view other profiles

 This project was learned from JavaScript Mastery (https://www.youtube.com/@javascriptmastery)